 Tout est bien, qui finit bien.
 I’m back in the US, and all I can say about my year abroad is ‘wow’.
 I keep saying ‘I’m blessed’ and its not just something I say for the sake of saying, but rather because it is the core truth of my entire existence.
 Living, studying, working and being in France was an exceptional experience that I would do over again in a heartbeat.

-Sure, it wasn’t just a jolly ride with just fromage, vin et nutella, but despite those not so merry experiences, the entire picture came out beautiful and I’m just thankful for the experience, the places I saw – Montpellier, Paris, Bordeaux, Toulouse, Tours, Nimes, Nice, Les Bagards, Sommiere – and the wonderful people I met – the MHC Montpellier Crew; the Loth Family; Adjoa, her beautiful kids and her wonderful team at Salon Au Coupe du Monde; the CAPI crew – Jeremy, Victoria, Rachel, Nens, Jessica, Mr. Cottet-Moine, Brize, Valerie, Pascale etc; the Playaway Crew – Kevin, Jess, Hannah, Brian, Rosie, Luca, etc, the Playaway kids; My Language partners – Stephane and Jamila; Celia, Raquel and the Erasmus crew, Marine, Tom and Helene, Daniel, Clarice, Matt and fam, the UPV professors and classmates,and every single person who I interacted with in some way or another.
+Sure, it wasn’t just a jolly ride with just fromage, vin et nutella, but despite those not so merry experiences, the entire picture came out beautiful.
+I’m just thankful for the experience and the places I saw – Montpellier, Paris, Bordeaux, Toulouse, Tours, Nimes, Nice, Les Bagards, Sommiere.
+Of course, it wouldn’t be complete without the wonderful people I met: the MHC Montpellier Crew; the Loth Family; Adjoa, her beautiful family and Salon Au Coupe du Monde team; the CAPI crew; the Playaway crew and kids; my Language partners; the Erasmus crew; the new friends; the UPV professors and classmates, and every single person who I interacted with in some way or another.
 Oh, and not forgetting – Le Sandwicherie where I got most of my sandwiches, the Kebab place where me and Nana Yaa would go for our Carnival style kebabs, the Creperie at the Comedie etc etc

 Now for the summer: I’m in DC interning at National Strategies Incorporated (http://www.nationalstrategiesinc.com) and so far so good.
 I do mainly policy research and I get to work on Jim Rosapepe’s projects – he’s a Maryland senator!
 I’ve only been there for about 1 1/2 half weeks but I’ve already learnt so much and I look forward to the entire thing.
 I get to see Oyinade who also went to MHC, so thats an added bonus.
 And there’s another intern who’s from MHC, and one more from Ghana….see, I told you I was blessed…you call these coincidences?
 I should think not!!!